 - Support, strengthen and expand branch office operations.
-We believe that increasing the penetration of our existing markets is an effective and cost-efficient means of growth as we are able to capitalize on our reputation and growing brand awareness in the territories in which we operate.
-We believe that there is substantial opportunity to further expand our presence in these territories.
-We intend to increase our penetration in our existing markets by continued growth through the effective use of referrals from current clients, insurance broker networks and marketing efforts within the local business community. - Increase client utilization of our services.
-We believe that we will be able to continue to maintain our average level of professional service fees per client employee and improve client retention as our clients more fully utilize our current service offerings, including cross selling among staffing, PEO, Preferred payroll and permanent placement.
+We believe that strengthening and expanding the operations of each location is an efficient and effective means of increasing market share in the geographic areas in which we do business.
+Our primary means of adding capacity is through the creation of business units within each branch.
+The business unit, an integrated team comprised of an internal client Business Partner, HR Consultant, a Risk Consultant and a Payroll Specialist provide tactical and strategic guidance to our client base.
+As our presence in each market grows through the addition of branch business units, we believe market awareness of our reputation and services increases. - Increase client utilization of our services.
+We believe that we will be able to continue to maintain our average level of margin and improve client retention as our clients more fully utilize our current service offerings.
 We invest substantial time integrating our services into our client organizations to optimize their effectiveness and measure their results.
-Our long-term partnership philosophy provides us with the opportunity to expand our PEO and staffing services. - Enhance management information systems.
+Our long-term partnership philosophy provides us with the opportunity to expand our range of services to a given client. - Enhance management information systems.
 We continue to invest in developing our information technology infrastructure.
-We believe that our platform gives us a competitive advantage by allowing us to provide a high level of flexibility to satisfy a variety of demands of our small and medium-sized business clients on a cost-effective basis.
-Furthermore, we believe that our current technology platform is capable of supporting our planned development of new business units and increased market share for the foreseeable future. - Penetrate new markets.
+We believe that our platform gives us a competitive advantage by allowing us to provide a high level of flexibility to satisfy a variety of demands of our small and medium-sized business clients on a costeffective basis.
+Furthermore, we believe that our current technology platform is capable of supporting our planned development of new business units for the foreseeable future.

+- Penetrate new markets.
 We intend to open additional branch offices in new geographic markets as opportunities arise.
-We have developed a well-defined approach to geographic expansion which we will use as a guide for entering new markets. - Pursue strategic acquisitions.
-Since our initial public offering in June 1993, we have completed 27 acquisitions of complementary businesses.
-In order to increase our client base, expand our presence in existing markets, enter new markets and broaden our service offerings, we may pursue additional strategic acquisitions, particularly in the staffing area.
+We have developed a well-defined approach to geographic expansion, which will serve as a guide for entering new markets. - Pursue strategic acquisitions.
+We have completed 27 acquisitions since our initial public offering in June 1993.
+Our acquisition targets are typically staffing companies.
+We have acquired companies in the PEO industry less frequently because they typically do not align with our risk mitigation model and our overall culture.
+Because our operations are focused primarily in the western third of the United States, future acquisitions, if any, will likely focus on expanding our geographic footprint into contiguous regions.
+There can be no assurance, however, that any additional acquisitions will be completed in the future.